3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 This specification does not provide qualified names for such properties as part of the standard volumetric namespace.
 A later extension of the 3MF format might define such qualified names as part of a different extension specification or a later version of the volumetric extension specification.
 Producers that want to specify such properties now, SHOULD define a qualified name that can e.g. be called "http://www.vendorwwebsite.com/3mf/vendor13mfextension/2021/05".
-The specifications of private namespaces (that are not ratified by the 3MF Consortium) need to be negotiated between producer and consumer of a 3MF file.
+The specifications of private namespaces (that are not ratified by the 3MF Consortium) MUST be negotiated between producer and consumer of a 3MF file.

 The names of \<property>-elements MUST be unique within a \<volumedata>.
 This name MUST be prefixed with a valid XML namespace name declared on the <model> element.
 The interpretation of the value MUST be defined by the owner of the namespace.